OSS-MinusZ-Smoky/Front-SPA/readme.md

 Tutorial
 --------

-> Web packdevelopment server uses HMR function.
+> Webpack development server uses HMR Plugin.
 If you introduce a new React component or modify existing code, the development server automatically compiles the modifications and refreshes the web browser.